Diethood » Recipes » Dinner Recipes » Garlicky and Cheesy Cauliflower Broccoli Bake

 • Switch up the Cheese: Feel free to play around with the types of cheese in this dish.
 A blend of cheddar and gruyere or a sprinkle of parmesan can add a different twist to your casserole.

-• Add-ins: Want to make this a standalone dish?
-Add some protein like cooked chicken, bacon, or even some canned tuna.
+• Add-ins: Add some protein like cooked chicken, bacon, or even canned tuna.

 • Seasoning: Don’t forget to season your veggies during the sautéing phase.
 A little salt and pepper can make a huge difference in the overall flavor of the dish.